hajni77/streamlit_app/TASK.md

 ## create a function which resize the objects to bigger size if the space is enough

 ## Create deep-q network

+## this project will be the backend for my flutter application, without the streamlit.

+How to communicate flutter with backend?

+1. when in the flutter app the generate button clicked, all information came to backend that needed for floorplan generation (beamsearch generate function).
+2. When the Room floorplans generated one of them given back to the flutter app(layout positions)

+You need to:
+create functions to handle API calls and create a file siliral to app.py without the streamlit, which could be the main backend file for my project